bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

-Customize a Postgres Cluster
+### Customize a Postgres Cluster

 Part of the trick of managing multiple instances in a Postgres cluster is ensuring all of the configuration changes are propagated to each of them.
 This is where PGO helps: when you make a Postgres configuration change for a cluster, PGO will apply it to all of the Postgres instances.

 For example, in our previous step we added CPU and memory limits of 2.0 and 4Gi respectively.
-Let’s tweak some of the Postgres settings to better use our new resources.
+Let"s tweak some of the Postgres settings to better use our new resources.
 We can do this in the spec.patroni.dynamicConfiguration section.
 Here is an example updated manifest that tweaks several settings:

 apiVersion: postgres-operator.crunchydata.com/v1beta1
 kind: PostgresCluster